jamesob/jamesob.github.io/dev++2018/markdown.md

 `validation` handles modifying in-memory data structures for chainstate and transactions (mempool) on the basis of certain acceptance rules.

+--

 It both defines some of these data structures (`CChainState`, `mapBlockIndex`) as well as procedures for validating them, e.g. `CheckBlock()`.

+--

 Oddly, it also contains some utility functions for marshalling data to and from disk, e.g. `ReadBlockFromDisk()`, `FlushStateToDisk()`, `{Dump,Load}Mempool()`.
 This is probably because `validation.{h,cpp}` is the result of refactoring `main.{h,cpp}` into smaller pieces.

+--

-It contains the instantiation of the infamous `cs_main` lock, which we'll talk more about later.
+It contains the instantiation of the infamous `cs_main` lock.

 ---